 I’ve said it before, but Portland never ceases to amaze me when it comes to food.

-I joke that I never eat at the same restaurant twice, because every time I try a new place it tops everything else I’ve had before.
+I joke that I never eat at the same restaurant twice because every time I try a new place it tops everything else I’ve had before.
 This continues to hold true.
 Last week I visited Quaintrelle for the first time and it was fantastic!

 The menu changes seasonally and the ingredients are locally sourced as much as possible.
 Even the appetizers highlight the seasonal harvest.
 I visited during the middle of fall and had the sweet potato and broccoli tempura, chili honey, smoked pecorino appetizer.

-Chef Bill is a wizard when it comes to salads and vegetables.
+The chef is a wizard when it comes to salads and vegetables.
 He takes all the best offerings of the fall season and turns them into exquisite plates like the apples, celery, pine nuts, currants, shiso, and bread crumbs.

-For the main course I had the $45 Ribeye with baby carrots, brussels, pickled ramps, amerosa chips, and black radish.
+For the main course, I had the $45 Ribeye with baby carrots, brussels, pickled ramps, amerosa chips, and black radish.
 This steak was superb.

 The cocktails like the “Path to Fortitude” featuring Dystopia vodka, priorat natur vermut, china china amer, lemon, pink peppercorn “balanced, herbaceous, tropical” are beautiful, inventive, and fresh, created by Camille Cavan.
 There is a nice wine list as well.

 Happy hour is available every day 5-6:30 PM at the bar with food options priced between $3 – $8.
 As you can see in the first photo there isn’t a ton of room at the bar, so you will just have to take your chances.
 The first time I was there for about an hour of happy hour and no one sat at the bar the entire time.
 The second time I went was not during happy hour and the bar was packed.
 Go figure.